skalenetwork/documentation/validators/register-validator-node.md

 ### Step 3.2: Register as a new SKALE validator

--  DO NOT REGISTER A NEW VALIDATOR IF YOU ALREADY HAVE ONE! check : `sk-val validator ls`.
-For new node, please go to Step 3.5.
+> DO NOT REGISTER A NEW VALIDATOR IF YOU ALREADY HAVE ONE! check : `sk-val validator ls`.
+For additional node set up, please go to Step 3.5.

 Replace `[YOUR PRIVATE KEY]` with your wallet private key